japa/runner/README.md

 # @japa/runner
-> An API first tests runner for Node.js
+> A simple yet powerful testing framework for Node.js

 [![github-actions-image]][github-actions-url] [![npm-image]][npm-url] [![license-image]][license-url] [![typescript-image]][typescript-url]

-Japa is an API first testing framework.
-It focuses only on testing Node.js (backend) applications, thus resulting in a fast, small, and a simple tests runner.
+Japa comes with everything you need to test your backend applications.
+Be it writing JSON API tests using an Open API schema or writing browser tests using Playwright.

+Unlike other testing frameworks born out of the frontend ecosystem, Japa focuses only on testing backend applications and libraries.
+Therefore, Japa is **simpler**, **faster**, and **bloatware free**.

+Japa

 #### 💁 Please visit https://japa.dev for documentation